aeternity/aepp-components/README.md

 Contributions to the collection are welcome!
 If you wrote a cool component that adheres to our stylesguide and you think someone else could reuse it please fork this project and send us a pull request 💪 (Please note: This guide is as much for us as for you)

 ## Things to Keep in Mind for Submissions
-* Could your component be usefull to others?
+* Could your component be useful to others?
 Ask yourself if it isn't too specific and narrow to your own use case.
 * Check out the [styleguide](https://github.com/aeternity/aepp-prototypes)!
 Keeping the components in sync visually will make for a more unified æpp user experience.
 * Follow [Vue.js's Tips & Best Practices](https://012.vuejs.org/guide/best-practices.html). **Especially so that all states are handled via props, logic is kept to a minimum & communication takes place via events**
 * Give it a descriptive name with "ae" as a prefix (ie. aeAddressInput)